Triplesalt/WMRSensors/README.md

-# WMRCamera
+# WMRSensors
-Access the camera stream of Windows Mixed Reality HMDs
+Access sensors and tracking status through the Windows Mixed Reality drivers

 ## Usage
 Inject WMRCamInterceptHost.dll into the WUDFHost process of the Mixed Reality driver (for instance with [Process Hacker](https://processhacker.sourceforge.io/)).
 Since there may be multiple WUDFHost processes, verify that the target process has its current directory inside System32\\DriverStore\\FileRepository\\hololenssensors.inf_amd64_\<hash\>.

-This will open a pipe at \\\\.\\pipe\\wmrcam, which local programs can connect to in order to retrieve camera images.
-See PipeServer.cpp or PipeClient.cpp if you want to retrieve the image data.
+This will open a pipe at \\\\.\\pipe\\wmrcam, which local programs can connect to in order to retrieve camera images and controller tracking information.

-Open WMRCamViewer to view the active camera streams.
+To retrieve this information in external programs, use the WMRPipeClient library in your project and create a WMRInterceptPipeClient.
+A sample is included with the WMRViewer project.

 ## Build
 Building was only tested with Visual Studio Community 2017. x86 (32 bit) build is not supported.